ldss-project/hexarc/docs/developer-documentation/0-architecture/index.md

   reason to personalize how the integration between the `ServiceComponent`s happens.

-Upon the deployment of a service, proper execution contexts, called `ServiceComponentContext`s, are generated for all of its `ServiceComponent`s.
+Upon the deployment of a service, proper execution contexts, called `ServiceComponentContext`s, must be provided for all of its `ServiceComponent`s.
 Then, each `ServiceComponent` is initialized consuming its corresponding `ServiceComponentContext`.

 A `ServiceComponentContext` may contain all sorts of useful information for initializing a